disaverio/ArchlinuxNotes/Installation.md

 ##### 3. Connect to internet via WiFi (<https://wiki.archlinux.org/index.php/Network_configuration/Wireless>)

-- check your wifi card is recognized, it should be listed by:
+- check if your wifi card is recognized, it should be listed by:
 ```
 # ip link
 ```
 - enable iwd service:
 ```
 # systemctl start iwd.service
 ```
 - run it in interactive mode:
 ```
 # iwctl
 ```
 - then list again your devices to get your wifi device name (e.g. `wlan0`), scan for networks, and list them:
 ```
 [iwd]# device list
 [iwd]# station wlan0 scan
 [iwd]# station wlan0 get-networks
 ```
 - finally connect to the network (you will be prompted for a passphrase):
 ```
 [iwd]# station wlan0 connect SSID
 ```
 - CTRL+D to leave `iwd`, and get addresses via dhcp:
 ```
 # dhcpcd wlan0
 ```
 - check it pinging something

 **4.** Update system clock: